Small Business Job Protection Act of 1996: Adoption

 A nonrefundable tax credit of up to $5,000 per child for adoption expenses and $6,000 for children with special needs was established.

 Entitled "Removal of Barriers to Interethnic Adoption," the portion is known as the Interethnic Placement Act (or IEPA).
 Its amendments strengthened and clarified the Multi-Ethnic Placement Act of 1994 (also known as MEPA).

 IEPA eliminated some unclear language in MEPA about cultural considerations in the foster care and adoption processes.
 IEPA's primary purpose was to eliminate racial discrimination during federally-funded foster care and adoption placements so that children will not be delayed or denied placement based on their race, color, or national origin.
 The protection against discrimination also extends to foster and adoptive parents.
 IEPA established financial penalties for states that do not comply with these provisions.
 IEPA also reiterated MEPA's requirement that agencies need to recruit more racially diverse foster and adoptive parents to reflect the diverse children in need of placements.

 Capital expense

 The maximum amount claimed for capital expenses allowed by small businesses was increased by $7,000.
 The full amount was phased in over time.

 Education tax incentive

 Small businesses were allowed to exclude as much as $5,250 from an employee's taxable income for educational assistance provided by the employer until May 1997.

+Repeal of Section 956A IRC Code

+The Act repealed IRC Code (1994) Section 956A.
+The section had hitherto limited the ability of multinationals to avoid repatriation by imposing current taxation rates on excess passive assets held abroad.